timilio/dotfiles/README.md

 ## Neovim

-Run `nvim -c PlugInstall` to install the Neovim plugins.
+Run `nvim -c PackerSync` to install the Neovim plugins.

 My neovim setup aims to be easy to understand and configure and is completely written in Lua.